El Santo: Legacy

 After his death, a statue of El Santo was erected in his home town of Tulancingo and other statues have been created since then.

 Santo's youngest son with his first wife, Jorge carries on the legend of the Silver Mask, wrestling as El Hijo del Santo wearing the silver mask, cape and outfit that is very close to what his father used to wear.
 While El Hijo del Santo is not as big an icon as his father, he is considered a more technically proficient wrestler.

-In the early 1960s a female wrestler called La Novia del Santo (Spanish for "the Bride of El Santo") worked the Mexican circuit.
+In the early 1960s, a female wrestler called "La Novia del Santo" (Spanish for "the Bride of El Santo") worked the Mexican circuit.
 Under the silver mask was Irma González, a well-known wrestler who had promised her fiancé that she would stop wrestling, but went back in the ring under a mask when she could not resist the draw of competition.
 La Novia got El Santo's blessing to use the name and is the only non-family member ever given the right to use the Santo name.
 Gonzáles only wrestled as "La Novia del Santo" for 7 months until she got married.
 Later on, another wrestler adopted the "La Novia del Santo" name, but El Santo took action and put an end to the unauthorized use of the name.

-Recently one of El Santo's 25 grandchildren made his professional debut.
-After gaining some seasoning under different identities, he began working as "El Nieto del Santo" (Spanish for "the Grandson of Santo").
+In the 1990s, one of El Santo's 25 grandchildren made his professional debut.
+After gaining some seasoning under different identities, he began working as "El Nieto del Santo" (Spanish for "the Grandson of Santo") during the 2000s.
 El Hijo del Santo took legal actions to prevent this as he owns all "El Santo" rights when it comes to wrestling, presumably because he himself is planning on letting one of his own sons use the "El Nieto del Santo" name.
 These days, the grandson of El Santo works as "Axxel" and only uses "El Nieto del Santo" as an unofficial nickname to avoid any legal issues.
 Axxel uses the same trademark mask, cape and trunk design as El Santo but has incorporated black trim and knee pads, presumably not to infringe on the legal rights of El Hijo del Santo.
 In August 2012, a court ruled in favor of Axxel, allowing him to again begin working as El Nieto del Santo.
 In July 2016, another one of El Santo's grandchildren and the son of El Hijo del Santo began working under the name "El Santo Jr."

 On 23 September 2016, to honor the 99th birthday of El Santo, Google Doodle ran a special El Santo Google doodle for that day.

 He was inducted into the WWE Hall of Fame in 2018 as part of the Legacy Inductees of that year.

-A skeletal version of El Santo, complete with silver mask and cape, appears briefly in the 2017 Pixar film Coco, as a guest at a party in the Land of the Dead, with actress María Félix as his date.
+A skeletal version of El Santo, complete with silver mask and cape, appears briefly in the 2017 Pixar film Coco as a guest at a party in the Land of the Dead, with actress María Félix as his date.